sablier-labs/v1-protocol/README.md

 <p align="center"><img src="https://i.imgur.com/q6UHTt1.png" width="280px"/></p>

-<p align="center">Sablier is a decentralised app for continuous salaries on Ethereum.
-Read <a href="https://medium.com/sablier-app/introducing-sablier-continuous-payments-on-ethereum-c2bf04446d31" target="_blank">this article</a> to find out more about our mission.
-For a demo, see <a href="https://www.youtube.com/watch?v=2onYeCwAY3c" target="_blank">this video</a>.</p>
+<p align="center">Sablier is the protocol for real-time finance on Ethereum.
+Read this <a href="https://medium.com/@PaulRBerg/the-protocol-for-real-time-finance-on-ethereum-5a5350db16ae" target="_blank">article</a> to find out more about what we're up to.</p>

 <p align="center">
   <a href="https://circleci.com/gh/sablierhq/sablier" alt="CircleCI">